redspark-io/reds-codex/codex-cli/examples/README.md

 ```

 **run.sh**: a convenience wrapper that does three things:

-- Creates `runs/run_N`, where *N* is the number of a run.
+- Creates `runs/run_N`, where _N_ is the number of a run.
 - Copies the contents of `template/` into that folder (if present).
-- Launches the Codex CLI with the description from `task.yaml`.
+- Launches the Pullse CLI with the description from `task.yaml`.

 **template/**: any existing files or markdown instructions you would like Codex to see before it starts working.